timurgordon/P2P_RMB_protocol/README.md

 ### Caching & hashing

 When RMB Agents that satisfy and respond to the broadcast are found, the conditions and resulting agent address is cached.
+The aim of caching is to reduce unnecessary gossipping and increase ease and speed of connections with peers.

 - every agent caches responses from last 1000 requests (~50MB at 0.5KB per request, 100 responses per request )
 - every agent caches last 10000 gossips (~5MB)